 And discourse is less about disproving; there is no disproving; but about emphasis, which truth is held as signal (primary) and which are held as correctives (qualifying, secondary, anti- to thesis).
-Discursive framing is managed by discursive trend, truth://stands as a function not of truth but of power.
+The torqued and the torqued-against; discursive framing managed by discursive trend; truth ://stands as a function not of truth but of power.

 'Hence,' he says,' the name Pothos (longing) is applied to things absent as Himeros (desire) to things present.'
 Scopas executed these statues for the Temple of Aphrodite-Praxis, at the foot of the Acropolis of Megara, which contained an archaic image of the Goddess in ivory.
-48